Updated on September 1st, 2022

 A New Hampshire quit claim deed is a legal document that transfers property ownership and includes a warranty that the title is free from encumbrances caused by the grantor (seller/transferor), excluding those disclosed in the deed.
-The warranty offers no protection against title defects originating prior to the grantor’s ownership.
-A quit claim deed will contain the names of grantor and grantee, a description of the property, and the language necessary to convey the title so that it can be filed with the county recorder and become public record.
+Similar to a special warranty deed in other states, a New Hampshire quit claim deed offers no protection against title defects originating prior to the grantor’s ownership.
+The new property owner (buyer/grantee) is therefore at risk of incurring liens, judgments, and other title issues caused or suffered by the property’s previous owners.

-To mitigate the risk of acquiring property through a quit claim deed, the new owner should perform a title inspection to verify the grantor’s ownership and see if there are any unresolved claims against the property.
+To mitigate the risk of acquiring property through a quit claim deed, the grantee should perform a title inspection to verify the grantor’s ownership and see if there are any unresolved claims against the property.

 - Statutes: § 477:28